ClementeSerrano/ai/README.md

-# Developed by Camilo Zepeda and Clemente Serrano in March-2018.
+# Developed by Camilo Zepeda in March-2018.

 # AI scripts for a pacman game.